Motorcycle Manual in Washington

 Continue reading for additional information about the motorcycle manual in Washington.

 The Washington Department of Licensing (DOL) publishes two manuals for motorcycle operators:

-- The Motorcycle Operator Manual (Form PUB-520-407) for those wishing to get their motorcycle license.
+- The Motorcycle Operator Manual (Form 520-407) for those wishing to get their motorcycle license.

 - The Sidecar/Trike Operator Manual (REV 2015) for anyone applying for an endorsement license to operate:

 Read below to learn more about each manual.

 The manual for motorcycle operators covers the basic operation, safety, and licensing for motorcycles.

 - Helmets and other protective gear.

 - Avoiding or handling hazards.

 The material in the WA motorcycle manual is what you'll be tested on when you take your motorcycle written knowledge.